 Jobbing during studies

-If, like two-thirds of all students, you want or need to work part-time during your studies in order to pay for rent, food, study costs and leisure activities, you should inform yourself well so that your studies and job fit together and you have enough time for learning and relaxation.
+If you want to or have to work part-time during your studies - like two thirds of all students - in order to finance rent, food, study costs and leisure activities, you should inform yourself well so that your studies and job fit together and you have enough time for studying and recreation.

 You can work as a student trainee if you are a "regular student".
 First of all, this has nothing to do with the condition of your desk, but means that you are enrolled at a state or state-recognized university or university of applied sciences.
 Working as a student is possible from the beginning of your studies until you leave the university.